-Oshidori (Mandarin Duck)
+Oshidori (Mandarin Duck) Pattern

 For example, this is an oshidori (mandarin duck) pattern, symbolizing marital harmony, which is often seen at weddings.